-As Richard Martin writes, ordinary narratives of legal experience will reflect some retrospective ‘sensemaking’, influenced by personal beliefs and identity.
+As Martin writes, ordinary narratives of legal experience will reflect some retrospective ‘sensemaking’, influenced by personal beliefs and identity.
 The impact of pro-choice discourse on women’s efforts to make sense of their own experiences is visible in survey responses.
-One woman, for example, appropriated campaigning language when she described herself as a “vessel” under Irish law.
+One woman, for example, appropriated campaigning language when she described herself as a ‘vessel’ under Irish law.
 Our survey did not directly explore connections between legal consciousness and legal mobilization.
 We did not ask respondents how they planned to vote in the 2018 referendum or whether they were involved in any pro-choice groups.
-However, even women who were not active in the campaign were aware of efforts to mobilise a new critical legal consciousness around maternity care.
+However, even women who were not active in the campaign were aware of efforts to mobilize a new critical legal consciousness around maternity care.
 New birth rights groups such as AIMSI, Midwives for Choice, the Elephant Collective, and Parents for Choice used personal narrative to make the Amendment relevant to women voters who had not had abortions, framing it as the driving force behind oppressive maternity care.
 The story of Savita Halappanavar, which rejuvenated Irish pro-choice activism, concerned wanted pregnancy ending in avoidable death.
 In that context, to borrow from Ewick and Silbey, many of our respondents perceived themselves to be ‘up against the law’.
-Some may be ‘legal detractors’ whose accounts of law may reflect a suspicion of legal authority.
+Some may have been ‘legal detractors’ whose accounts of law may reflect a suspicion of legal authority.
 That self-understanding does not invalidate their reported experience.
 In adopting a legal consciousness approach, we are not concerned with testing whether women are accurate in their discussion of the Amendment.
-Rather, we seek to honour their conceptions of Amendment, treating them as ‘knowledgeable agents’.
-As a basic point, we are concerned not with any bias affecting the neutrality of women’s legal analysis.
+Rather, we seek to honour their conceptions of the Amendment, treating them as ‘knowledgeable agents’.
+As a basic point, we are not concerned with any bias affecting the neutrality of women’s legal analysis.
 Instead, we are interested in how the Amendment is enacted in their stories of pregnancy and birth.

-Reproductive care in Ireland remains politicised.
+Reproductive care in Ireland remains politicized.
 Recent years have seen inquiries into historical obstetric violence, campaigns for mandatory inquests in cases of maternal death, a ground-breaking inquiry into cervical cancer screening, and an ongoing dispute over perceived religious involvement in the new National Maternity Hospital.
 In respondents’ legal consciousness, the Amendment intersected with other normative forces.
 There is no reason to believe that the referendum has displaced their influence.
-Irish abortion providers report professional isolation and stigmatisation by colleagues.
-A sense of doctors as best managers of risk remains central to senior obstetricians’ understanding of Irish law.
-For example, in 2019, the Institute of Obstetricians and Gynaecologists published new post-Amendment clinical guidelines on termination of pregnancy, whether by abortion or induction, on grounds of risk to health or life.
-These merely suggest that women’s own assessment of the risk to her heath “could” be considered.
-Although the Amendment is gone from the Constitution, many of the forces it intersected with—including a heavily interventionist approach to pregnancy and birth and inherited Catholic medical ethos—continue to influence Irish reproductive health care.
+Irish abortion providers report professional isolation and stigmatization by colleagues.
+A sense of doctors as the best managers of risk remains central to senior obstetricians’ understanding of Irish law.
+For example, in 2019, the Institute of Obstetricians & Gynaecologists published new post-Amendment clinical guidelines on termination of pregnancy, whether by abortion or induction, on grounds of risk to health or life.
+These merely suggest that women’s own assessment of the risk to her health ‘could’ be considered.
+Though the Amendment is gone from the Constitution, many of the forces with which it intersected – including a heavily interventionist approach to pregnancy and birth and inherited Catholic medical ethos – continue to influence Irish reproductive health care.
 All pre-date the Amendment.
 Personal and social memory of Amendment legality will probably shape women’s expectations of obstetric care now that the Amendment is gone.